Work and Teaching

 Before coming to Odegaard in 2008, Deborah worked in two large academic music libraries serving schools of music for 26 years teaching research skills and helping students, faculty, and community members explore and research various topics related to music and its influence on humanity.
 She is a life-long music educator and has taught in K-12 classrooms, in the music studio, in higher education, and teaches various professional workshops.

 Deborah has created and taught credit courses for the UW in the Department of Music, Interdisciplinary Honors Program, and General Studies since 2003 and supervised independent studies and theses in the Information School, General Studies, CHID and Music.
 Since 2008 she has worked mostly with undergraduates in the Odegaard Undergraduate Library, including involvement with peer tutoring, training, and mentoring in the OWRC.
 In 2017 she became the Libraries' liaison to the UW College of Education.
 Her research and interests in pedagogical applications include the arts in education; information literacy; reflective, contemplative, and transformative education; social artistry; and the benefit of the arts to leadership.
-In 2016-17 she served on the Curriculum Committee of the Husky Leadership Initiative.
+In 2016-17 she served on the Curriculum Committee and in 2017-19 on the Graduate Student Engagement Committee of the Husky Leadership Initiative.

 See the Honors Program Librarian Spotlight for an interview with Deborah about her research and work with students.